Agamennon/redux-tiny-router/README.md

     if (path === '/login') //if user wants to login thats ok! return next(action);
     if (isSecurePlace && !loggedIn){
-       dispatch(routerActions.preventedNavigationAttempted(url)); //router will now store the attempted url (you can use this to send him where he wanted to go after auth) dispatch(routerActions.navigateTo('/login'));  //navigate to /login
+       dispatch(tinyActions.preventedNavigationAttempted(url)); //router will now store the attempted url (you can use this to send him where he wanted to go after auth) dispatch(tinyActions.navigateTo('/login'));  //navigate to /login
        return;  // this will stop further ROUTER_NAVIGATION processing, the action it will never reach the router middleware or the reducer
     }
     return next(action);